klojang4j/naturalis-common-jmh/README.md

 - [NotNull_1_Pct_Fail](/src/main/java/nl/naturalis/common/jmh/check/NotNull_1_Pct_Fail.java)
   compares the performance of the check framework's notNull() check with a hand-coded null check.
-The test iterations are carried out with a value that is null in one percent of the cases.
+The test iterations are carried out with a value that is null in first percent of the cases.
 - [NotNull_50_Pct_Fail](/src/main/java/nl/naturalis/common/jmh/check/NotNull_50_Pct_Fail.java)
   compares the performance of the check framework's notNull() check with a hand-coded null check.
 The test iterations are carried out with a value that